gmc-code/PC-microbit-micropython/docs/lessons2/custom_images.rst

                 .. tab-item:: Q2

-                    Adjust the code above to turn on columns 0 and 4 and rows 1 to 3.
+                    Adjust the code above to turn on pixels that are in both columns 0 and 4 and rows 1 to 3.

                     .. code-block:: python